cogniscient-io/cogniscient/PoC/README.md

-# LLM-Enhanced Orchestration Demo
+# Cogniscient - Generic Control System Engine

+Cogniscient is a generic control system engine for managing AI agents and services with LLM integration.
 This project demonstrates an LLM-enhanced orchestration system that can adaptively retry failed tasks and adjust parameters based on LLM evaluations.
 It also includes a chat interface that allows users to check website status through natural language commands.

 ## Features